-In 2022, a total of five projects were approved, with investments amounting up to RM266,840,277.00.
-Of this figure, three were new projects with investments totaling up to RM80,246,031.00 (30.07%) while two were expansion/diversification projects, with investments totaling up to RM186,594,246.00 (69.92%).
-Foreign investments accounted for 67.8% (RM180,924,586.00) while domestic investments made up the remaining 32.2% (85,915,691.00).
+In 2021, a total of seven projects were approved, with investments amounting up to RM419,451,013.00.
+Of this figure, four were new projects with investments totalling up to RM110,324,013.00 (26.3%) while three were expansion/diversification projects, with investments totalling up to RM309,127,000.00 (73.7%).
+Of the total investment amount. foreign investments accounted for 9.25 per cent (RM38,793,504.00) while domestic investments made up the remaining 90.75 per cent (RM380,657,509.00).
+The approved projects are expected to create 347 new jobs within the country.

-Malaysia is committed to ensuring that foreign investors remain welcome and has rolled out an array of supportive policies.

-incentives and regulations within a robust legal framework to reinforce this commitment.
-Foreign investors can hold 100 per cent of the as well as investments in expansion /
+Malaysia is committed to ensuring that foreign investors remain welcome and has rolled out a series of supporting policies, incentives and regulations with the supporting legal framework.
+Foreign investors can hold 100 per cent of the equity in all investments in new projects, as well as investments in expansion / diversification projects by existing companies.